 Ryanair requires e-ticket passengers to print their own boarding passes – emailed a day or so before the flight.
 I didn’t have access to a printer and planned to use my iPhone instead.
 However, I hadn’t downloaded the boarding pass for scanning and at check-in couldn’t get an Internet connection to open the email attachment.
 Without a boarding pass in hand, Ryanair either rejects you or charges a 15 Euro fee.

 Customer service doesn’t seem to be in Ryanair’s vocabulary.
 To the contrary, you must follow their rules to a T and be careful not to irritate their staff for fear of reprisal – really.

 On board, no services are complimentary – not even water.
 The seating space is smaller than most airlines.
 For example, if you put your tray down, you can’t open your laptop screen all the way.
-When you’re finally seated and hoping to have cleared all obstacles, the flight attendants circulate asking for contributions to charitable organizations the airline supports.
+When you’re finally seated and hoping for some peace after clearing all obstacles, the flight attendants solicit passengers for contributions to charitable organizations the airline supports.
 If you must use the toilet – good luck!
 Getting through the narrow aisles is difficult and once inside, it’s about half the size of toilets on other airlines.
 OK, so enough whining about Ryanair…. :o(